jasonbayton/11ty/_src/projects/managed-settings/support/customising-managed-settings.md

 Submitting these colours via [project-support@bayton.org](mailto:project-support@bayton.org) along with your chosen theme name (non-identifiable preferred) will allow for a custom theme to be implemented in an app update, and the provided string can be entered into the theme input to apply.
 Options for dynamic theming are under review, rendering an app update unnecessary in future.

-### Customising the header-icon
+### Customising the in-app title icon

-The in-app header icon supports any PNG, JPG, or SVG file in the recommended dimensions of 128x128px.
+The in-app title icon supports any PNG, JPG, or SVG file in the recommended dimensions of 128x128px.

 The file must be reachable from the application, as it will fetch and cache it.
 A valid URL must be used to where the image is hosted, file uploads are not supported.